How to Drive in New Zealand

 13. Know How to Use Roundabouts!

 If roundabouts aren’t common where you are from, then they can seem a little confusing when you first approach one.
 First, when approaching a roundabout, indicate left to show that you intend to exit left or right to show that you are going more than halfway around the roundabout to exit right.
-You don’t need to indicate if you are exiting the roundabout straight ahead.
-You must give way to all traffic that will cross your path from the right.
+You don’t need to indicate if you are exiting the roundabout straight ahead, you still need to indicate to exit though!
+Also, you must give way to all traffic that will cross your path from the right.

 14. Know the Give Way Rules